Eriq-code/writingscript/README.md

 # writingscript
-system used to msnage academic writers
+system used to manage academic writers
+The script will help online writers to manage their orders as well as writers